-- 2.2.4 Homiletics.
-Homiletics is concerned with the history, theory and practice of preaching in relation to hermeneutics, Biblical studies, theology, liturgy, rhetoric and the life of the church. - 2.2.5 Religious education.
-Religious Education is concerned with the philosophy and theology of education, the history of religious education in the various traditions of the Church, and with practical and theological reflection on the various forms of developmental psychology and educational theory, as well as the influence of education in many dimensions of church life. - 2.2.6 Pastoral theology.
+2.2.4 Homiletics.
+Homiletics is concerned with the history, theory and practice of preaching in relation to hermeneutics, Biblical studies, theology, liturgy, rhetoric and the life of the church.

+2.2.5 Religious education.
+Religious Education is concerned with the philosophy and theology of education, the history of religious education in the various traditions of the Church, and with practical and theological reflection on the various forms of developmental psychology and educational theory, as well as the influence of education in many dimensions of church life.

+2.2.6 Pastoral theology.
 Pastoral Theology is concerned with the interpretive interplay between foundational theological issues and the practical contexts of the pastoral functions of the church.
-It is also concerned with psychological and sociological theory and the practice of pastoral care in relation to Christian theology. - 2.2.7 Liturgy.
-Liturgy is concerned with the historical, biblical, theological and pastoral dimensions of worship in Christian tradition, including the study of textual sources, ritual and ceremonial practices, and liturgical art, architecture and music. - 2.2.8 Spirituality.
+It is also concerned with psychological and sociological theory and the practice of pastoral care in relation to Christian theology.

+2.2.7 Liturgy.
+Liturgy is concerned with the historical, biblical, theological and pastoral dimensions of worship in Christian tradition, including the study of textual sources, ritual and ceremonial practices, and liturgical art, architecture and music.

+2.2.8 Spirituality.
 Christian Spirituality is concerned with the history and practice of the spiritual life, as well as with its theoretical and practical connections with other theological disciplines and with other areas of specialization such as psychology.

-The following four areas of concentration are administered by the Theological department within the field of theology.
+The following three areas of concentration are administered by the Theological department within the field of theology this area is the interface between philosophy and theology.

-- 2.2.9 Systematic theology.
-The study of Christian beliefs, systems of doctrine, and teaching, and their relation to other areas of thought. - 2.2.10 Philosophy of religion / philosophical theology.
-The central concern in this area is the interface between philosophy and theology.
 Attention is focused on those areas of theological reflection given to the relational placing of Christian theology rather than to its content.
 While not minimizing the task of theology in interpreting the uniquely revelational, kerygmatic content of the faith, the philosophical mode of theologizing seeks to develop a theological hermeneutic which takes account of the created order and the manifold phenomena of human consciousness in both secular and religious contexts.